太陽工業コラム

 Taiyo Kogyo will continue to keep up with the times.

-To protect the environment, contribute to society, and create a better society.
+To grow existing businesses, protect the environment, and contribute to creating a better society.

 • TOP>

-• Recycle container bags (Ticon) into plastic moldings.
+• Recycling container bags (TAICON) into plastic moldings.
 Taiyo Kogyo’s innovations weave a sustainable future.